Therapy animals – how they can help after injury

 You may have heard about support animals, and whilst in some circles they are viewed quite cynically, they do have genuine value to those living with particular challenges – be they mental or physical.

-“Get this: they sleep in my bedroom”, Poppy says.
+“Get this: they sleep in my bedroom”, our client says.
 “They sometimes go outside in the day so we can actually have some peace – James is very vocal, especially when he wants food, as you can imagine.
 Walter, on the other hand, can be quite quiet, but also quite cheeky nonetheless!

 They both love affection, especially when you scratch their tummies.
 They have even been known to fall asleep whilst we are doing this.”